 Guarantors may be held liable for the debts of an insolvent debtor where the primary debtor commits an act of default, triggering the obligations of the guarantor.
 A guarantor’s liability is determined in accordance with the terms of the guarantee agreement.

 With respect to shareholders, such persons will rarely be held personally liable for debts incurred by a corporate actor.
-Two exceptions to this general rule are (i) where a shareholder has provided a formal guarantee for the indebtedness of the corporation; and (ii) where a shareholder has used a corporate vehicle as a sham in a manner that is fraudulent.
-In general, courts are hesitant to ignore the distinct legal personality of a corporation or “pierce the corporate veil” except in exceptional circumstances.
+The exceptions to this general rule are (i) where a shareholder has provided a formal guarantee for the indebtedness of the corporation; (ii) where a shareholder has used a corporate vehicle as a sham in a manner that is fraudulent; and (iii) where a creditor can make out an oppression claim against shareholders and/or other corporate actors under the provisions of applicable business corporation legislation.

 Do restructuring or insolvency proceedings have the effect of releasing directors and other stakeholders from liability for previous actions and decisions?
+In which context could the liability of the directors be sought?

 In Canada, directors and other stakeholders are not automatically released from liability for previous actions and decisions during a debtor company’s insolvency or restructuring proceedings.